Miriam Margolyes: Charities

-Political activism
+Political views

 Margolyes' political activism started at university.
 "I came from a very middle-class Jewish background, always Tory-voting", she later said.
-However, in the 1970s, she joined the Workers Revolutionary Party with other actors and Equity members such as Vanessa Redgrave, Frances de la Tour and Tom Kempinski.
-She is a signatory of Jews for Justice for Palestinians.
-Margolyes said, "What I want to try to do is to get Jewish people to understand what's really going on, and they don't want to hear it.
-If you speak to most Jews and say, 'Can Israel ever be in the wrong?' they say, 'No. Our duty as Jews is to support Israel whatever happens.'
-And I don't believe that.
-It is our duty as human beings to report the truth as we see it."
-She is also a campaigner for the respite care charity Crossroads.
+However, in the 1970s, she joined the Workers Revolutionary Party with other actors and Equity members including Vanessa Redgrave, Frances de la Tour, and Tom Kempinski.

 Margolyes is a member of the Labour Party and is registered to vote in Vauxhall.
 In August 2015, she was a signatory to a letter criticising The Jewish Chronicle's reporting of Labour leader Jeremy Corbyn's alleged associations with antisemites.
 In November 2019, she endorsed the Labour Party in the UK general election because of their policies on the National Health Service.
 Later in the month, along with other public figures, she signed a letter supporting Corbyn and describing him as a "beacon of hope in the struggle against emergent far-right nationalism, xenophobia, and racism in much of the democratic world".

 Margolyes was very critical of the British Government's handling of the coronavirus pandemic.
-She considered that it was "a public scandal" and "a disgrace."
+She considered it "a public scandal" and "a disgrace".
 With the Prime Minister hospitalised suffering from COVID-19, Margolyes said "I had difficulty not wanting Boris Johnson to die."

+In her 2020 ABC series Almost Australian, Margoyles interviewed the Sistergirls of the Tiwi Islands, a transgender group of indigenous Australians.
+Margoyles can be seen telling the group "to be a woman you're gonna have to get rid of all that stuff [referring to facial hair] but I get whiskers on my chin and I have to pluck them out with tweezers because that's what women do," before being told by one of the indigenous members "you know, in our culture we respect that person regardless of the look.
+We don't look on the outside, it's the inside that you have to change."
+Margolyes responded "I apologise, now I understand."

+In a 2022 interview with Radio Times, Margolyes came to the defence of J. K. Rowling, commenting that "There is a spectrum and people can be anywhere along that.
+There isn't one answer to all these trans questions".
+In November 2023, Margolyes said during another appearance on The Graham Norton Show that her position had changed after a discussion with Zoe Terakes, a trans Australian actor, and that she no longer believed that grammar was paramount over making someone happy by using their preferred pronouns.